International Broadcasting Act

-Signed in law in 1994 by U.S. president Bill Clinton, this act was meant to streamline the U.S. international broadcasting and provide a cost-effective way to continue Radio Free Europe/ Radio Liberty, Voice of America, and Radio Marti.
+The United States International Broadcasting Act of 1994, signed in law in 1994 by U.S. president Bill Clinton, was meant to streamline the U.S. international broadcasting and provide a cost-effective way to continue Radio Free Europe/ Radio Liberty, Voice of America, and Radio Marti.
 It placed control of the international broadcasting under the United States Information Agency.

 History

 In 1958, President Eisenhower in an address to the United Nations proposed monitoring radio broadcasts:

 I believe that this Assembly should ... consider means for monitoring the radio broadcasts directed across national frontiers in the troubled Near East area.
 It should then examine complaints from these nations which consider their national security jeopardized by external propaganda.

 In the 1960s, President Kennedy to build an international broadcasting arm of the United States to as a way to promote foreign policy and overthrow communism.
 In 1976, President Gerald Ford signed the Voice of America charter that established it as the leading branch of US international broadcasting.

 In 1993, the Clinton Administration proposed cutting the budget for Radio Free Europe and Radio Liberty in order to reduce budget expenditures.
 However, after working with the Congress, the International Broadcasting Act was born.